ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/04-quicksort.md

 <inlineav id="QuickSortBestCaseCON" src="Sorting/QuickSortBestCaseCON.js" name="Quicksort Best Case Analysis Slideshow" links="Sorting/QuickSortBestCaseCON.css"/>
 :::

-Quicksort's average-case behavior falls somewhere between the extremes of worst and best case.
+Quicksort's average-case behaviour falls somewhere between the extremes of worst and best case.
 Average-case analysis considers the cost for all possible arrangements of input, summing the costs and dividing by the number of cases.
 We make one reasonable simplifying assumption: At each